Pathfinder 2

 The Goal

-At Duke Cancer Institute, we will be enrolling 1,000 patients who receive care at one of our participating Duke Primary Care Clinics (Duke Primary Care Arringdon, Duke Primary Care Brier Creek, Duke Primary Care Croasdaile, Duke Primary Care Mebane, Duke Primary Care Pickett Rd, Duke Primary Care Riverview, Duke Primary Care South Durham, Duke Primary Care Waverly Place), the Duke Family Medicine Center (Pickens Building, Durham), the High-Risk Breast Clinic, and through our Survivorship Clinic at the Duke Cancer Center in Durham.
-Study visits will be done at the Duke Cancer Center in Durham or at Duke Research at Pickett Road.
+At Duke Cancer Institute, we enrolled 665 patients who received care at one of our participating Duke Primary Care Clinics (Duke Primary Care Arringdon, Duke Primary Care Brier Creek, Duke Primary Care Croasdaile, Duke Primary Care Mebane, Duke Primary Care Pickett Rd, Duke Primary Care Riverview, Duke Primary Care South Durham, Duke Primary Care Waverly Place), the Duke Family Medicine Center (Pickens Building, Durham), the High-Risk Breast Clinic, and through our Survivorship Clinic at the Duke Cancer Center in Durham.

-Participants only qualify if they are not on active cancer treatment, do not have chronic cancer, are a minimum of three years out from cancer diagnosis, and are over 50.
-The study does cover all costs associated with testing and specialty visits.
+Participants were eligible only if they were not undergoing active cancer treatment, did not have chronic cancer, were at least three years past their initial cancer diagnosis, and were over the age of 50.
+The study covered all costs associated with testing and specialty visits.

 This page was reviewed on 01/19/2024